crust87/Android-ImageCropper/README.md

 # Android-ImageCroper
 Image crop view for android
-I'am trying to make library this project maybe first virsion only provide crop as square
+I'am trying to make library this project.
+Maybe first virsion only provide crop as square.

+This library can not crop original bitmap. only crop resized bitmap as screen size.
+I will fix it as soon as i can.

 ## Example